-Key corporate risks Integrity risks Key controls Risk rating: High (low probability, high impact)

-To ensure that we avoid integrity breaches, we operate in ways that meet fundamental responsibilities in the areas of human rights, labour, environment, and anti-corruption - supporting the 10 Principles of the UN Global Compact.
+Key controls Key corporate risks Integrity risks Risk rating: High (low probability, high impact) To ensure that we avoid integrity breaches, we In 2022 we extended our insight into parties within our value chain.
+Based operate in ways that meet fundamental on a risk assessment, selected clients and partners now undergo a Third-Party Assessment executed by our Finance and Compliance departments. responsibilities in the areas of human rights, labour, environment, and anti-corruption -These procedures are fully embedded in our processes. supporting the 10 Principles of the UN Global Compact.
 These are incorporated in our Global Code of Conduct and Integrity Management System.